 - The offensive team will operate the pitching machine.
 The ball must be held up before putting it into the machine so that the batter and the Catcher know the ball is coming.
 The pitching machine operator cannot communicate with the base runners but can communicate with the hitter.
 The Pitcher must hand the ball to the pitching machine operator.

 - If a batted ball hits the machine or machine operator, it is ruled a “dead ball” and the batter gets a base.
 The base runners advance 1 base only.
-If a hit ball hits the cord of the pitching machine it is a “live ball”.
-If a thrown ball hits the batting machine during “live play” then the ball is ruled a “dead ball” and each base runner including the batter advances 1 base.
+If a hit ball hits the cord of the pitching machine (if applicable) it is a “live ball”.
+If a thrown ball hits the pitching machine during “live play” then the ball is ruled a “dead ball” and each base runner including the batter advances 1 base.

 - No “Balk Balls” will be called against the Pitcher.

 - If a Pitcher hits a batter or batters 3 times the Pitcher is to be replaced by another player.
 One trip to the mound by Coaches per inning – per pitcher.
 A Pitcher is removed on the 2nd trip to the mound by Coaches.
 A Pitcher withdrawn from the mound but who stays in the game at another position, shall not be permitted to return to the mound as a Pitcher in the same game.